YunchaoYang/LCsolutions_Cpp_Python/Cpp/threading/thread.md

 ### Differentiating between threads

 - `std::thread::get_id()`
-Member function, gives id of _associated thread object_ i.e.
+  - Member function, gives id of _associated thread object_ i.e.
-`std::thread::get_id()`

 If std::thread object does not have an associated thread then get_id() will return a default constructed std::thread::id object i.e. ``not any thread.``

 - `std::this_thread::get_id()`
-To get the identifier for the _current thread_ use,
+  - To get the identifier for the _current thread_ use,

 - `std::thread::id`
-`std::thread::id` is a Object, it can be compared and printed on console too.
+  - is a Object, it can be compared and printed on console too.

 ### Pass Arguments to Threads
 To Pass arguments to thread’s associated callable object or function just pass additional arguments to the std::thread constructor.
 By default all arguments are copied into the `internal storage of new thread`.